Skip to main content

 Park History

 Los Alerces National Park was created in 1937, during the same period as Argentina's other major Andean national parks, primarily to protect remaining old-growth alerce forests from commercial logging that had already devastated much of the alerce's range in Chile and Argentina.
-The park's establishment halted logging within its boundaries, allowing the ancient trees to be preserved.
-In 2017, Los Alerces was inscribed on the UNESCO World Heritage List under criteria for outstanding universal value, recognizing both the exceptional natural significance of the alerce forests and the park's temperate rainforest ecosystems.
-The inscription has raised the park's international profile significantly.
+[1] The park's establishment halted logging within its boundaries, allowing the ancient trees to be preserved.
+In 2017, Los Alerces was inscribed on the UNESCO World Heritage List under criteria vii and x, recognising both the exceptional natural significance of the alerce forests and the park's temperate rainforest ecosystems.
+[1] The inscription has raised the park's international profile significantly.

 Major Trails And Attractions

-The park's premier attraction is the 'El Abuelo' alerce—an ancient tree estimated to be over 2,600 years old, accessible via a scenic boat journey across Lago Verde followed by a short forest trail.
-Boat excursions across the lakes are the most popular activity, connecting the park's major bodies of water and providing access to remote forest areas.
-Trekking routes range from short walks near the visitor centers to multi-day circuits through the mountains.
+The park's premier attraction is the ancient alerce 'El Abuelo' (The Grandfather) — a 2,600-year-old tree accessible via a scenic boat journey across Lago Menéndez followed by a short forest trail.
+[1] Boat excursions across the lakes are the most popular activity, connecting the park's major bodies of water and providing access to remote forest areas.
+Trekking routes range from short walks near the visitor centres to multi-day circuits through the mountains.
 Fly fishing for trout is a major draw, particularly on the Río Arrayanes.
 The circuit of Lago Futalaufquen offers excellent lake-edge hiking through dense rainforest.

 Visitor Facilities And Travel